Yuqiu-rgb/NphosNet/readme.md

 python train.py
 ```

-​	在model_evaluate.py中，it is used for model evaluating，run python model_evaluate.py
+​	in model_evaluate.py，it is used for model evaluating，run python model_evaluate.py

 ```
 python model_evaluation.py